Simplify your analysis in the cloud with a Terra workspace

 Manage and organize data in the Data page

-Keep track of project data in workspace tables.
+You can track project data in workspace tables.
 They're like spreadsheets built right into the workspace.

 - Combine data from different studies or across datasets into one table to create a more robust dataset to analyze